thewchan/uxf/README.md

 keys and data values.
 In this case the overall data is a `map` which contains each configuration section.
 The values of each of the first two of the ``map``'s keys are themselves ``map``s.
 But for the third key's value we use a `table`.
-The table's _TType_ is defined at the start and consists of two untyped fields.
+The table's _ttype_ is defined at the start and consists of two untyped fields.

 Of course, we can nest as deep as we like and mix ``map``s and ``list``s.
 For example, here's an alternative:

     uxf 1.0 MyApp 1.2.0 Config
-    = Pos X:int Y:int
+    = pos x:int y:int
-    = Size Width:int Height:int
+    = size width:int height:int
     {
       <General> { #<Miscellaneous settings>
         <shapename> <Hexagon> <zoom> 150 <showtoolbar> no <Files> {